dwisehart/sha256/README.md

 ## Implementation status ##

-The original core has been completed for a long time and been used in several designs in ASICs as well as in FPGAs.
+The original core was completed long ago and been used in several designs in ASICs as well as in FPGAs.
 The core is mature and ready for use.
 Minor changes are non-functional cleanups of code.